-FIG. 1: The four types of gate allowed in the stabilizer formalism correcting codes [10-13].
+FIG. 1: The four types of gate allowed in the stabilizer formalism to be simulable in classical polynomial time, that does not impose any limit on entanglement, and that arises naturally in several applications.
+This is the class of stabilizer circuits introduced to analyze quantum errorcorrecting codes [10-13].
 A stabilizer circuit is simply a quantum circuit in which every gate is a controlled-NOT, Hadamard, phase, or 1-qubit measurement gate.
 We call a stabilizer circuit unitary if it does not contain measurement gates.
 Unitary stabilizer circuits are also known as Clifford group circuits.